 Regardless of the time of year, the Resort on Mount Charleston is a great place to grab a meal on the patio after a hike or enjoying a warm drink by the fireplace after a day out of skiing down the snow.

-Most tourists are unaware that Las Vegas even has its very own Arts District.
-This is unfortunate since the place has some fantastic sites to see.
-Plenty of people receive their first introduction to the Arts District with First Friday Las Vegas, a monthly arts festival that takes place here.
+Most tourists are unaware that Vegas has an Arts District.
+Plenty of people receive their first introduction to the Arts District with First Friday Las Vegas, a monthly arts festival.
 This festival has tons of art and craft vendors set up outside, along with living performances and a herd of food trucks.
 The art studios and gallery spaces inside venues such as Arts Factory and Art Square all open up to the public during these times.